 An article in Canadian Public Administration suggests that govt ethics offices should use twitter to advance government ethics, as it’s quicker and cheaper than legislation.
 Also, “If the Trump Presidency and the Trudeau vacation transgression have taught us nothing else, it is that even developed democracies need to be vigilant about protecting and enhancing their democratic institutions.”
 Sigh.

 Miren Gutiérrez has a new book on Data Activism and Social Change which doesn’t seem to offer much in the way of findings.
+UPDATE: correction and description of findings from the author in comments below.

 The Journal of Information Technology & Politics has book reviews on Zhao’s Networked Publics and Digital Contention: The Politics of Everyday Life in Tunisia and Karpf’s Analytic activism.